AkAbod/EAK-Bank/README.md

 ---
 ---

-## ⚠️ Under Construction

-Everything in this project is currently **under construction**—from the backend app and the prototype website to this GitHub page.
-If you're an early supporter, thank you for your support!
-Updates will be made step by step as I work toward perfecting the system for use in a prototype banking website.
-This app is not intended for use in a real banking system at all!
+## ✅ Project Complete

+This project is now complete.
+While the program can be edited to suit your needs, it is NOT suitable for use in a real financial system under any circumstances.
+Thank you for your interest and support!

 ---
 ---